 Hispanic heritage is synonymous with its cuisine and something that is still very much a part of this culture is creating dishes with ingredients straight from the land.
 As a family, learn about Hispanic traditional dishes and what types of fruits, veggies, and herbs are used to make them.
 This is a great way to see how this ethnic cuisine came to be and to learn about how some traditional dishes change from country to country based on the ingredients grown in their lands.
 Interesting, right?

 If you have space in your yard or a community garden, plant some staple crops common in many Spanish-speaking countries such as beans, squash, corn, peppers, tomatoes, cilantro and onion.
-When they are ready to be picked, choose a recipe, like this Tortilla Rice Soup or these Brown Rice Enchiladas, and include your homegrown veggies.
+When they are ready to be picked, choose a recipe, like this Tortilla Rice Soup, Mexican Rice easy version, these Brown Rice Enchiladas, or this Cuban Black Bean Rice recipe and include your homegrown veggies.
 As you enjoy the delicious taste of fresh and natural ingredients, you’ll also have the satisfaction of knowing you grew them yourself!

 Quick Tip: if you are a fan of aromatic rice varieties, try all of these recipes with them!
 Visit and learn how to cook jasmine rice for all your favorite Latin-inspired dishes.